Belgium Travel Tips: 19 Things That Will Make Your Trip Easier

 Check out the coast of Belgium: Zwin Nature Park

-As for nature, well, there is none.
+One last thing to know before you travel to Belgium: Belgium has no nature.
 If you’re really set on seeing something that wasn’t created by humans, you can choose to visit the coast and Zwin Nature Park, a marshy area by the sea full of birds and sand dunes.
 Look for nests from the viewpoints and huts and enjoy the sea breeze.

 Or, visit the Meuse Valley.
 The Meuse River cuts deeply into the landscape in southern Belgium, creating great scenery along its banks, though most of what you’ll actually be stopping to see are man-made places like towns and castles picturesquely built next to or on the limestone cliffs along the river.